Heating and cooling by radiant systems

 Reference projects worldwide

-Capillary tubes are made of plastic, which in itself does not have particularly good thermal conductivity.
-The low wall thickness of the capillary tubes and the large number of heat-conducting tubes compensate for this property and ensure high heating and cooling capacities.
+The low wall thickness of the capillary tubes and the large number of heat-conducting tubes overcompensate for the low thermal conductivity of the polypropylene used.
+The result: high heating and cooling performance.

 These cookies are needed for a smooth operation of our website.